deshbandhumishra/XMLtoCSV/README.md

 # XMLtoCSV
-You can read complex xml files and populate all those data in csv bu using spark framework.
+You can read complex xml files and populate all those data in csv by using spark framework.